-Following the Prime Minister’s announcement on Sunday 10th May, we have extracted the information pertinent to UK Boarding Schools outlined in the UK’s Government plans to move us out of lockdown.
+Following the Prime Minister’s announcement on Sunday 10th May, Which Boarding School have extracted the information pertinent to UK Boarding Schools outlined in the UK’s Government plans to move us out of lockdown.
 Understandably, the plans are conditional upon infection rates which are still relatively high compared to other countries, so at the moment we still have uncertainty regarding the opening of schools and other key measures which will affect students and their families.
 Some of the key points are:

 The Government has said that the rate of infection is still too high to allow the reopening of schools for all pupils.
 Schools in England (not Wales, Scotland or Northern Ireland) could start to return from 1st June with just 15 pupils in each class.
 This would involve a phased reopening beginning with reception, Year 1 and Year 6.
 Secondary schools should also prepare for some face to face contact with Year 10 and 12 who have key exams next year, as stated in the excerpt below from the document OUR PLAN TO REBUILD: The UK Government’s COVID-19 recovery strategy: